distro/packo/README.md

-packo - The "pacco" package manager.
+packø - The "pacco" package manager.
 ====================================

-packo is a package manager inspired by FreeBSD ports and Gentoo Portage which aims to be even more flexible and easy to work with.
+packø is a package manager inspired by FreeBSD ports and Gentoo Portage which aims to be even more flexible and easy to work with.